10:00 am - 4:00 pm

 Firstly, I’ll show you how to make your own mark-making tools and printing blocks using everyday items.
 Then I’ll demonstrate various mono-printing techniques using the amazing gelatin plates to create colour and pattern on paper or fabric.
 Gelatin plates pick up subtle textures and marks.
 Because of that, I love to use ‘found’ objects from nature, such as feathers and leaves.
 These unique prints will enable you to totally personalize your work.

 You will then spend some time creating your own collection of printed materials (papers and/or fabrics).
 Finally, we’ll look at how colour and pattern can inspire stitch.
 You can use hand or machine embroidery to further embellish your work.
 You will piece your materials together to produce a totally unique collage and you’ll see how this technique can be used in cushions, bags or wallhangings/quilts.
-Or perhaps you’d like to make your prints into a folding book?
+The theme of this particular day will be to make a folding book, like that pictured above.

 This class will free you from having to buy commercial printed papers and fabrics.
 It will add a whole new dimension to your work.
 It’s the easiest way to learn how to design your own unique artworks.